Skip to main content

 Theme component

-The Theme component wraps all or portion of a React tree to enable theme customisation.
+The Theme component wraps all or portion of a React tree to enable theme customization.

 An example of the Theme component in use is illustrated in the code below: